lianos/moin-mule/README.rst

 to make it easy to use ``mule`` with different wikis.

-If you have more than one server configuration in your ``mule`` config file, you will have to specify which site/server ``mule`` should use the configuration information for using the `-s` (or `--site` switch).
-Unfortunately, it doesn't, by default, pick the first set of connection information from your config file.
+If you have more than one server configuration in your ``mule`` config file, the configuration information for the first site will be chosen, unless you specify an other site via the command line switches ``-s`` or ``--site``.

 This is an example of ``mule`` config file with two different settings::